-We will see in the following section that Theorem \ref{main} permits to compute the asymptotic overlaps $N\, \E[\langle \psi_i^t|\phi_j\rangle^2]$ of any eigenvector $|\psi_i^t\rangle$ of the matrix $M_t$ at time $t$ with the eigenvectors of the initial matrix $M_0=A$ for any time $t$.
-A former heuristic attempt to compute those overlaps already appeared in \cite{wilkinson}, with a different result (see below).
-Theorem \ref{main} also permits to compute the mean local density $\nu_i$ in the $A$-eigenvalues space of the state $|\psi_i^t\rangle$ at time $t$.
-In addition we will explain how Theorem \ref{main} enables to extend the domain of validity of our former result on the eigenspace dynamics under free addition obtained in \cite{vectors}.
+As we will see, Theorem \ref{main} permits to compute the asymptotic overlaps $ \E[\langle \psi_i^t|\phi_j\rangle^2]$ of any eigenvector $|\psi_i^t\rangle$ of the matrix $M_t$ at time $t$ with the eigenvectors of the initial matrix $M_0=A$ for any time $t$.
+A previous heuristic attempt to compute those overlaps appeared in \cite{wilkinson}, with a different result (see below).
+Theorem \ref{main} also permits one to compute the mean local density $\nu_i$ in the $A$-eigenvalues space of the state $|\psi_i^t\rangle$ at time $t$.
+In addition we will explain how it enables us to extend the domain of validity of our former results on the eigenspace dynamics under free addition obtained in \cite{vectors}.

-Theorem \ref{main} is similar to \cite[Theorem 1.3]{sandrine}.
-In \cite{sandrine}, the authors investigate the relationship between the eigenvectors of the population covariance matrix with those of the empirical (or sample) covariance matrix.
+Theorem \ref{main} can be seen as the counterpart of \cite[Theorem 3]{sandrine} which quantifies the relationship between the eigenvectors of the population covariance matrix with those of the empirical (or sample) covariance matrix.

-One remarkable feature of Theorem \ref{main} is that it quantifies the relationship between the eigenvectors of the initial matrix $M_0=A$ and the eigenvectors of the matrix $M_t$, even in the {\it non perturbative} third regime described above (i.e. it holds for any time $t>0$).
-In \cite{sandrine}, the sample covariance matrix is an additive perturbation of the population covariance matrix.
-The authors of \cite{sandrine} thus work in the second {\it semi-perturbative} regime described above (note that there is not a third regime in their case though).
+One remarkable feature of Theorem \ref{main} is that it quantifies the relationship between the eigenvectors of the initial matrix $M_0=A$ and the eigenvectors of the matrix $M_t$, even in the {\it non perturbative} third regime described above (where $t>0$ is independent of $N$).

-Our proof of Theorem of \ref{main} uses the idea used in \cite{sandrine} to quantify the relationship between sample and population eigenvectors.
+Our proof of Theorem of \ref{main} uses the ideas of \cite{sandrine} to quantify the relationship between sample and population eigenvectors.